aidanlawson31/Portfolio_website/README.md

 For the personal logo, I simply used my initials, AL followed by a full stop, adding some element of design.
 AL.

-I created A timeline using Trello.
+I created A timeline using Trello and Figma.
 This timeline follows me through my re-design and gives an understanding about roughly what days were spent doing what.
 ![timeline](https://github.com/aidanlawson31/Portfolio_website/blob/master/Screenshots%20for%20project/timline.png)